sooooner/Human-Detection-Model/README.md

 ```

 ### inference
 When model training is complete(or received a trained model), insert your image path and run inference.py, you can see the result.
+**Refer to inference.ipynb**
 ```terminal
 python inference.py
 ```